Faiqa-batool/JS-Practice/README.md

 # JS-Practice
-Practice of JavaScript basic concepts by following the Apna College video: **https://youtu.be/VlPiVmYuoqw?si=NI98uVNOy6Yz-Usc**
+Practice of JavaScript basic concepts by following the "Apna College" video: **https://youtu.be/VlPiVmYuoqw?si=NI98uVNOy6Yz-Usc**